The Hilbert Series and the Flavor Invariants of the 3HDM: Hilbert Series

 Although the Hilbert series is defined as an infinite power series, it can in fact be expressed as the power series expansion about $t=0$ of a rational function $N(t)/D(t)$.
 In this convention, the Hilbert series is not unique: multiplying both the numerator and denominator by an arbitrary polynomial in $t$ leaves the power series expansion unchanged.

 To compute the Hilbert series explicitly, one may use a set of standard results from invariant theory.
 We state these formulae here without proof.
-For a finite group $G$, the Hilbert series is given by
+For a finite group $G$, the Hilbert series is given by the {Molien formula}

 where $\rho(g)$ denotes the representation of the group element $g$ acting on the fields.
 This expression admits a natural generalization to continuous groups, where the discrete sum is replaced by an integral over the group,